mkutz/screenplay-workshop-parabank/README.md

 The Page Object pattern is an effective and well-supported way to organize test code.

-A page object contains locators for page elements we want to interact with, so it abstracts from the page structure.
+A page object like [RegisterPage] contains locators for page elements we want to interact with, so it abstracts from the page structure.

-In may also contain methods to abstract complex operations, like filling a form.
+It also contains methods to abstract complex operations, like filling the full address into the form in only one step.

-Additionally, we can hide away waiting code to prevent interacting with elements, that are not yet ready for interaction
+We can also hide waiting code, to prevent interacting with elements, that are not yet ready for it, like in the [AccountsOverviewPage]'s constructor.

+Or we can put in methods to extract information for easier assertions, like `getAccountIdsList`, which extracts all account IDs from the table or `getAccountBalanceInCents`, which gets the balance of a single account as an integer of cents.

-Page objects' methods are typically limited to simple *interactions* on a single page.
+However, page objects' methods are typically limited to simple _interactions_ on a single page.

-This is perfectly OK for simple tests, like a [LoginTest].
+This is perfectly OK for simple tests, like a [LoginTest], which is in fact limited to the home page only.

 In more complex scenarios, we end up with a lot of fine-grained steps, and it can become hard to gasp what the test's purpose is.
 An example in this test suite would be the [TransferFundsTest].

-The manual test case for this feature, it would be:
+The manual test case for this feature, it would be something like:

 > Given that the user has opened a new account\
 > When they transfer $10 form the main account to the new account\
-> Then the new account's balance is increased by that amount\
+> Then the new account's balance increased by that amount\
-> And the main account's balance is decreased by that amount.
+> And the main account's balance decreased by that amount.

 Let's read the code: